 How to Hire a Product Manager

-The classic essay on the role of product management
+The classic essay that defined the product manager role

 What makes a great product manager, and how do you become one?
 This is Ken Norton's classic essay on the role of product management that launched thousands of PM careers.

 Product management by orders of magnitude